josephlhall/IASA2-wrkshp-report/draft-IASA2-wrkshp-report.md

 Structural and Organizational Issues {#structure}
 -----------------

-Slide 10.
-Structural issues between the IETF, the IAOC, ISOC, the IESG, and contractors
+Slide 10 of the slide deck {{IASA2-Workshop-Slides}} discussed the following structural issues between the IETF, the IAOC, ISOC, the IESG, and contractors:

 * The line between the IETF and ISOC is not organizationally clear-cut, which has led to issues around transparency, allocation of staff time